renanaferreira/TQS_Repository/lab01/README.md

 * in a set containg elem X, the function contains must return True
 * in set containing X and Y, intersects should return true to set of X and Y
 * in two sets with the same elements created in difference instances, equals has to return True

+All new tests passed.

+### e)
+According to Jacoco report, UI class does not have too much coverage, and in sets there is no branch coverage for different situations;